Peanut

 Health Benefits

-- Rich in heart-healthy monounsaturated and polyunsaturated fats that can help reduce LDL cholesterol and lower cardiovascular disease risk
+- Rich in monounsaturated fats and resveratrol promoting heart health and reducing cardiovascular disease risk

 Buying Guide